Connect with us

 The ministry is planning to capitalise on hydraform technology to reduce building costs by half.
 The technology, which is imported from South Africa, uses interlocking, hardened earthen blocks to minimise the use of sand and cement.

-Other materials and technologies currently under use in the country include, Tevi roofing tile vibrator from Ecuador that creates micro-concrete roofing tiles, Structural Insulated Panels (SIP) from India/Kenya that provides cement fibre/polyurethane walling panels, and prefabricated concrete panels, among others.
+Other materials and technologies currently under use in the country include Tevi roofing tile vibrator from Ecuador that creates micro-concrete roofing tiles, Structural Insulated Panels (SIP) from India/Kenya that provide cement fibre/polyurethane walling panels, and prefabricated concrete panels, among others.

 The ministry has spearheaded the revision of the existing building code which would facilitate the use of new and viable ABMT.